nikit-cpp/wildflyDeployPlugin/readme.md

-This plugin allows to deploy files specified in list file
+This plugin allows to deploy files specified in list file.

+Ideal for deploy multiple artifacts in correct order.

 I. Install plugin: